rootiest/zippy-klipper_config/guides/GUIDE-probe.md

 ### Z offset walkthrough:

-Klipper has a built-in function for finding the z-offset.
+Klipper has a built-in function for finding the probe z-offset.

 This is covered [in the docs here](https://www.klipper3d.org/Probe_Calibrate.html#calibrating-probe-z-offset).